 With a B2B business, it is critical to think in terms of potential accounts and decision makers or influencers prior to reaching out.
 Do some research to map out the accounts with likely contacts who are worth reaching out.
-If your time, do create personas related to the role of the contact within each account and personalize content to each persona.
+If your time, do create personas related to the role of the contact within each account and personalize content for each persona.

-Create more opportunities for customers to opt in
+Create more opportunities for customers to opt-in

 Use every blog post, tweet and LinkedIn post as an invitation for potential customers to opt-in.
-Whether it’s an exclusive offer that is available for a limited period, or simply an invitation to join the mailing list, make sure you are giving your visitors a reason to stay on your page.
+Whether it’s an exclusive offer that is available for a limited period or simply an invitation to join the mailing list, make sure you are giving your visitors a reason to stay on your page.

 They don’t have to be loud, and the whole page doesn’t need to centre around it.
-Think of it more as a friendly nudge in the right direction – for example use opt-in buttons that work well with the aesthetic of your website, but avoid colours and fonts that are entirely incongruent with the look of the page.
+Think of it more as a friendly nudge in the right direction – for example, use opt-in buttons that work well with the aesthetic of your website, but avoid colours and fonts that are entirely incongruent with the look of the page.
 Do this to capture leads that you can nurture later.

 Create an offer that can’t be turned down